wordpressPHP/wp-posts-carousel/readme.txt

 == Frequently Asked Questions ==
 If you've got any questions, don't hesitate to ask.

+1. How can I add custom theme?
+Now, you can add your custom stylesheet in your's theme directory.
+If you don't have "css" folder in your WordPress theme, you must create it.
+Then, in this folder create another - named "wp-posts-carousel" and now you can move custom stylesheets in there :)

+Folders tree should looks like this:
+/themes/my_wordpress_theme/css/wp-posts-carousel/custom.css

 == Screenshots ==
 1. Widget configuration
 2. Shortcode generator